-If there are diversity data on enrollments in the department's programs, quote and cite them.
+If there are data on diversity in enrollments in the department's programs, quote them.

 O. Relationship to low productivity programs identified by the Commission:

 If the proposed program is directly related to an identified low productivity program, discuss how the fiscal resources (including faculty, administration, library resources and general operating expenses) may be redistributed to this program.